-This was Randy’s second visit to Germany.
-His first trip was while touring Europe with Rick Nelson and the Stone Canyon Band in 1970.
+The Eagles toured Germany as part of their 1977 European Tour.
+This was Randy’s second visit to the country.
+His first was while touring Europe with Rick Nelson and the Stone Canyon Band in 1970.
 All four of Randy’s grandparents were Volga German immigrants.
-In fact, his mother, Emilie Haun, was born in 1911 aboard the Graf Waldersee en route to Philadelphia from Hamburg.
+In fact, his mother, Emilie Haun, was born in May 1911 aboard the Graf Waldersee en route to Philadelphia from Hamburg.

 May 6th